shapely/shapely/docs/geometry.rst

   >>> pickle.loads(point_1)
   <pygeos.Geometry POINT (5.2 52.1)>

-.. warning:: Pickling is not supported for linearrings and empty points.
+.. warning:: Pickling will convert linearrings to linestrings and it may convert empty points.
              See :func:`pygeos.io.to_wkb` for a complete list of limitations.

 Hashing